Pap and HPV Testing

 The Bethesda System considers abnormalities of squamous cells and glandular cells separately.
 Squamous cell abnormalities are divided into the following categories, ranging from the mildest to the most severe.

 Atypical squamous cells (ASC) are the most common abnormal finding in Pap tests.
-The Bethesda System divides this category into two groups, which are described below.
+The Bethesda System divides this category into two groups, ASC-US and ASC-H.

 - ASC-US: atypical squamous cells of undetermined significance.
 The squamous cells do not appear completely normal, but doctors are uncertain about what the cell changes mean.
-Sometimes the changes are related to an HPV infection, but they can also be caused by other factors.
-For women who have ASC-US, a sample of cells may be tested for the presence of high-risk HPV types.
-If high-risk HPV type is present, follow-up testing will usually be performed.
-On the other hand, a negative HPV test can provide reassurance that cancer or a precancerous condition is not present.
+The changes may be related to an HPV infection, but they can also be caused by other factors.

 - ASC-H: atypical squamous cells, cannot exclude a high-grade squamous intraepithelial lesion.
 The cells do not appear normal, but doctors are uncertain about what the cell changes mean.
 ASC-H lesions may be at higher risk of being precancerous compared with ASC-US lesions.

 Low-grade squamous intraepithelial lesions (LSILs) are considered mild abnormalities caused by HPV infection.
 Low-grade means that there are early changes in the size and shape of cells.
 Intraepithelial refers to the layer of cells that forms the surface of the cervix.
-LSILs are sometimes classified as mild dysplasia.
-LSILs may also be classified as cervical intraepithelial neoplasia (CIN-1).
+When cells from the abnormal area are removed and examined under a microscope (in a procedure called a biopsy), LSILs are usually found to have mild cell changes that may be classified as mild dysplasia or as cervical intraepithelial neoplasia, grade 1 (CIN-1).

 High-grade squamous intraepithelial lesions (HSILs) are more severe abnormalities that have a higher likelihood of progressing to cancer if left untreated.
 High-grade means that there are more evident changes in the size and shape of the abnormal (precancerous) cells and that the cells look very different from normal cells.
-HSILs include lesions with moderate or severe dysplasia and carcinoma in situ (CIS).
-HSIL lesions are sometimes classified as CIN-2, CIN-3, or CIN-2/3.
-CIS is commonly included in the CIN-3 category.
+When examined under a microscope, the cells from HSILs are often found to have more extensive changes that may be classified as moderate or severe dysplasia or as CIN-2, CIN-2/3, or CIN-3 (in order of increasing severity).
+Microscopic examination of HSILs may also reveal carcinoma in situ (CIS), which is commonly included in the CIN-3 category.

 Squamous cell carcinoma is cervical cancer.
-The abnormal squamous cells have invaded deeper into the cervix or into other tissues or organs.
+The abnormal squamous cells have invaded more deeply into the cervix or into other tissues or organs.
 In a well-screened population, such as that in the United States, a finding of cancer during cervical screening is extremely rare.

-Glandular cell abnormalities are divided into the following categories:
+Glandular cell abnormalities describe abnormal changes that occur in the glandular tissues of the cervix.
+These abnormalities are divided into the following categories:

 Atypical glandular cells (AGC), meaning the glandular cells do not appear normal, but doctors are uncertain about what the cell changes mean.

-Endocervical adenocarcinoma in situ (AIS), meaning that precancerous cells are found only in glandular tissue of the cervix.
+Endocervical adenocarcinoma in situ (AIS), meaning that severely abnormal cells are found but have not spread beyond the glandular tissue of the cervix.

 Adenocarcinoma includes not only cancer of the endocervical canal itself but also, in some cases, endometrial, extrauterine, and other cancers.